The purpose of this policy is to establish and communicate the Finance Team charter as set forth by the church’s Board of Elders.

 The Executive Pastor functions as the leader (chairperson) of the Finance Team and is the only permanent member of the team.

 The Executive Pastor may, at his/her discretion, assign members of the Finance Team to lead specific projects or other activities performed by the team in the accomplishment of its charter.
 One such activity could be the oversight of a financial audit or other independent assessment of the church’s finances and/or financial business practices.

-Finance Team members should, at a minimum, be active, tithing members of the church in good standing, completely on board with the church’s philosophy of ministry, especially as it relates to financial decision making.
+Finance Team members should, at a minimum, be active, tithing members of the church in good standing, and completely on board with the church’s philosophy of ministry, especially as it relates to financial decision-making.